pachyderm/pachyderm/README.md

-./bin/test -run REGEX ./... # run all tests that match the regex ./bin/wrap ./bin/test -test.short ./... # will allow tests to be run repeatedly inside make shell ./bin/wrap go test -test.short ./... # the default settings in ./bin/test  do not have to be used make launchs-shard # launch pachyderm, as outlined above make launch-pfsd # launch the new pfsd daemon make install # install all binaries locally pfs # if ${GOPATH}/bin is on your path, this will run the new pfs cli, this is very experimental and does not check for common errors
+./bin/test -run REGEX ./... # run all tests that match the regex ./bin/wrap ./bin/test -test.short ./... # will allow tests to be run repeatedly inside make shell ./bin/wrap go test -test.short ./... # the default settings in ./bin/test  do not have to be used make launch-shard # launch pachyderm, as outlined above make launch-pfsd # launch the new pfsd daemon make install # install all binaries locally pfs # if ${GOPATH}/bin is on your path, this will run the new pfs cli, this is very experimental and does not check for common errors